merwaaan/merwaaan.github.com/_posts/2012-01-30-generating-random-terrains-value-noise.md

 height map.
 This forms a grid of squares, each sampled points being corners of those squares.

+IMAGE GRID 1 -> OCTAVE
+IMAGE GRID 4 -> OCTAVE
-IMAGE
+IMAGE GRID 6 -> OCTAVE

 ### Filling the gaps

-For the moment, an octave is mainly empty, apart from the sampled points and we need to determine the value of absent pixels.
+For the moment, an octave is mainly empty, apart from the sampled points.
+We now need to determine the value of absent pixels.
 Let's say we want to compute the value of pixel *P* of a given octave.
 To do that, we simply find in which grid square *P* is and interpolate the values of its corners with respect to the distance from *P* to each